 - Storing coffee long-term and which type of coffee is the best choice for preppers

 The National Coffee Association suggests there might be some truth in the legend that coffee was discovered in the Ethiopian highlands during the ninth century by a goat herder who noticed that his animals did not sleep well after eating the seeds of a particular plant.
 After some human experimentation with the beans, coffee as we know it was born.
-By 600 years ago it was off and running as a preferred beverage across the Middle East, and today it is keeping humans up at night all over the world.
+By 600 years ago, it was off and running as a preferred beverage across the Middle East.
+Today it is keeping humans up at night all over the world.

 Coffee and Guns

 Although coffee is a global phenomenon, the only US state that grows coffee is Hawaii.
 But when the SHTF, as the saying goes, you can’t get there from here so your survival supply is all there is.

 Coffee has always been an important barter item, and it’s post-collapse value will skyrocket.
 Coffee and conflict go hand-in-hand.
 GI Joe, as in “Cup of Joe” experienced the importance of coffee as a ration during war time.
 Tea may have launch this country, but coffee and bullets keep it free!

 Rarely does a daily hunt begin without a coffee ritual of some sort.
 Whether drinking “vitamin C” in a small town cafe, or pouring the black gold from a thermos in a duck hunting blind, coffee and guns are inseparable.
 So when society takes a wrong turn and you don’t know who to trust, coffee will still be your friend.

 Standing Your Grounds

 The point of grinding coffee beans is to break open the bean exposing the flavorful roasted meat inside the seed, and increase the bean’s surface area that can directly contact hot water.
 To grind coffee, all you need are coffee beans, and something harder than the beans.